KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 + ***Attempting to run processes that are specific to or dependent on the target architecture***: You can work around these attempts by using native tools, which run on the host system, to accomplish the same tasks, or by alternatively running the processes under QEMU, which has the `qemu_run_binary` function.
 For more information, see the `qemu` class.

 ### 3.27.3.
 Areas With Write Access
 With the "read-only-rootfs" feature enabled, any attempt by the target to write to the root filesystem at runtime fails.
-Consequently, you must make sure that you configure processes and applications that attempt these types of writes do so to directories with write access (e.g. `/tmp` or `/var/run`).
+Consequently, you must make sure that you configure processes and applications that attempt these types of writes do so to directories with write access (例如 `/tmp` or `/var/run`).

 ## 3.28.
 Maintaining Build Output Quality
 Many factors can influence the quality of a build.
 For example, if you upgrade a recipe to use a new version of an upstream software package or you experiment with some new configuration options, subtle changes can occur that you might not detect until later.
 Consider the case where your recipe is using a newer version of an upstream package.
 In this case, a new version of a piece of software might introduce an optional dependency on another library, which is auto-detected.
 If that library has already been built when the software is building, the software will link to the built library and that library will be pulled into your image along with the new software even if you did not want the library.